csima/avacoin/README.md

 - Auth0 has the best written introduction to ethereum and blockchain I have found: https://auth0.com/blog/an-introduction-to-ethereum-and-smart-contracts/
 - Go code some tutorials - here is the list of the most helpful https://groups.diigo.com/group/cryptodev
-- This code uses truffle framework for development (http://truffleframework.com/) but I ended up deploying to main net with Parity
+- This code uses [truffle framework for development](http://truffleframework.com/) but I ended up deploying to main net with Parity
 - Gas is a PIA.
 Read this (https://hudsonjameson.com/2017-06-27-accounts-transactions-gas-ethereum/)
 - This guy has started a great walkthru on low level networking - I'm going to do this next (https://ocalog.com/post/10/)

 # Code
 The code is pretty simple.
+It is an easy read.
-/contract - is the truffle deployment folder.
-All contracts, migrations etc /website - is the avacoin crowdsale website.
+[/contract](contract/) - is the truffle deployment folder.
+All contracts, migrations etc [/website](website/) - is the avacoin crowdsale website.
 The frontend.

 ## Important Files
-[a relative link](website/deploy.sh) You will notice this pulls from my docker repo which is private.
-You will need to change this to your docker image which is easy because the [a relative_link](website/Dockerfile) Docker file is very easy.
+[deploy.sh](website/deploy.sh) You will notice this pulls from my docker repo which is private.
+You will need to change this to your docker image which is easy because the [Dockerfile](website/Dockerfile) is very easy.

+[main.js] (website/js/main.js) This contains most of the code for the frontend.
+You will need to modify the 'token_address' and 'crowd_address' to the deployed addresses of those contracts.

+That's it!
+If you have any problems or want some help you can file an issue or ping me on keybase (https://keybase.io/csima)